zhangbeibei-min/BertTCR/README.md

  cd BertTCR
 ```
 #  Requirement
-Running BertTCR requires Python 3.7.6, torch, tape, sklearn 0.22.1, numpy 1.21.6, scipy 1.5.2, pandas 1.0.1.

-If you don't have them installed in your environment, first install all package by running the following command:
+To run BertTCR, you need to configure the corresponding python package.
+If they are not installed in your environment, run the following command to install them first:
 ```
  pip install -r requirements.txt
 ```